-Non Resident Senior Associate at the Carnegie Endowment for International Peace (former Deputy National Security Advisor (Defense Policy) and Head of the Bureau of International Security at the Israeli Ministry of Defence); Ph.D.
+Senior Fellow in Cyber and Nuclear Policy at the Carnegie Endowment for International Peace (former Principal Deputy Director General (Policy) at the Israeli Atomic Energy commission; Deputy National Security Advisor for Defense Policy; Head of the Bureau of International Security and Arms Control, Ministry of Defense of Israel); Ph.D.
 (Israel)

 Ariel (Eli) Levite is a nonresident senior associate in the Nuclear Policy Program at the Carnegie Endowment.